 A letter from Prince Alfred, the Duke of Edinburgh, to the people of Australia, written on 19 March 1868, a week after the assassination attempt.
-Alfred expressed his gratitude for the numerous addresses of sympathy he had received, assuring Australians that he had no doubts of their loyalty to the Crown.
-The news of the assassination attempt led to a series of meetings in the various Australian colonies, with addresses of sympathy and loyalty being sent to the duke.
-With no telegraph link at this time, it took 10 days for the news to reach New Zealand.
-A similar round of meetings, bonfires, parades, patriotic songs and drawing up of loyal addresses occurred.
-In both Australia and New Zealand many prominent Irish Catholics were keen to express their loyalty and distance themselves from Fenianism.
-In the gold rush town of Hokitika, the assassination attempt exacerbated tensions between local British patriots and Fenians (Irish nationalists) who, only a few weeks earlier, had protested against the hanging of three Irish rebels in Manchester.
+Alfred expressed his gratitude for the many addresses of sympathy he had received, and assured Australians that he had no doubts of their loyalty to the Crown.
+News of the assassination attempt led to many meetings in the Australian colonies, with addresses of sympathy and loyalty being sent to the duke.
+With no telegraph link, it took 10 days for the news to reach New Zealand, where there was a similar round of meetings, bonfires, parades, patriotic songs and loyal addresses.
+In both Australia and New Zealand many prominent Irish Catholics were keen to express their loyalty and distance themselves from Fenianism (Irish nationalism).
+In the gold rush town of Hokitika, the assassination attempt inflamed tensions between local British patriots and Fenians who, only a few weeks earlier, had protested against the hanging of three Irish rebels in Manchester.
 Five leaders of the Hokitika Irish nationalists, including Father William John Larkin, were arrested for seditious libel on 27 March 1868.

 The Duke of Edinburgh had been scheduled to visit New Zealand after his Australian tour.
-Instead he went directly back to Britain.
+Instead, he returned to Britain.
 Within a year he was back in the southern colonies, making the first royal tour of New Zealand in April 1869.

 19th March 1868